 Between the MIPS and the vinyl nitrile construction, we were impressed with the protection levels of the Disciple MIPS.
 This is especially true given the reasonable price tag.
 The Fox Racing Rampage Pro Carbon Weld might be a step-up in terms of protection thanks to its fluid-filled design that mimics cerebrospinal fluid in your dome.
 That said, the Disciple is less than half the price.

 The Giro helmet is decisively stout and portly.
-At 44-ounces, it is tied for the heaviest helmet in our review with the Bell Transfer-9.
+At 44-ounces, it is one of the heaviest helmets in our review.
 That said, it is only a half-ounce heavier than the Editor's Choice Fox Racing Rampage Pro Carbon.

 For a helmet with the sheer intention of getting radical on downhill tracks and big gap jumps, we don't have a huge problem with the weight.
 The Giro was never designed for enduro racing or any sort of pedaling for that matter.
 As a result, we don't find the weight crippling in the least.
 In fact, we think that it adds an element of confidence when you are pointing it into a rock garden at full speed.